 - Students who withdrew or were withdrawn while in good standing do not need to apply for readmission if their return date is within one calendar year from when they last attended.
-Students need only to meet with their Program Director and register for the upcoming semester. - Students participating in an approved planned educational leave do not have to re-apply for readmission unless the terms and conditions set for their Leave of Absence were not satisfied.
+Students need only to meet with their Program Director, fill out the Program Reactivation Form and register for the upcoming semester. - Students participating in an approved planned educational leave do not have to re-apply for readmission unless the terms and conditions set for their Leave of Absence were not satisfied.